shivamujawame/Fabric-Analytics-in-aday/English/lab-guide/lab4.md

    ![](../media/lab-04/image37.png)

-7. From the sign in dialog box, select the **user account** you have been using for these labs. **Note**: Your account will be different than the screenshot below.
+7. From the sign in dialog box, select the **user account** you have been using for these labs. **Note:** Your account will be different than the screenshot below.

    ![](../media/lab-04/image38.png)

 8. Select **Next** in Connection settings dialog.

    You will be navigated to a dialog where you can pick the different bucket/directory from Dataverse.
 Notice there are a lot of different buckets available.
 We could pick the bucket(s) we need and follow the process like Lab 3 (use Visual query to transform data and create views).
 We could also use Dataflow Gen2 like we used earlier in this lab to connect to SharePoint.
 However, **we do not have access to these bucket/directories**.

    In our scenario, the IT team has already established a link to Dataverse and applied the necessary data transformations, mirroring those in the Power BI Desktop file.
 They have ingested this data into the Lakehouse in the Admin workspace and given us access to the table(s).
 Since our IT team has done all the hard work, we can create a shortcut to this Lakehouse in Admin workspace.

 9. Select **Cancel** in the New shortcut dialog to be navigated back to the Lakehouse.

    ![](../media/lab-04/image39.png)

-### Task 10: Create a Shortcut to a Lakehouse
+## Task 10: Create a Shortcut to a Lakehouse

 1. In **Explorer** panel, select the **ellipsis** next to **Tables**.